Our planet, our health

 Since 2013 we've supported 15 pilot projects to investigate the connections between environment and health.

 Building on these pilots, we're now planning to support up to five major interdisciplinary research programmes that will focus on global food systems and urbanisation.
-We'll announce the first of these in autumn 2016.
+We'll announce the first of these in 2016.
+We’re aiming to announce what the phase of research funding looks like in late spring 2017.

 We'll also help to create a community of practice, eg: